 “This fire is scary to us.
 This is something we haven’t seen before in the city,” Redding Police Chief Roger Moore told reporters Friday night.

 “This fire is scary to us.
 This is something we haven’t seen before in the city,” Redding Police Chief Roger Moore told reporters Friday night.
 “It’s changing direction radically.”

 The blaze was continuing its chaotic path Saturday west of Redding, prompting more evacuations.

 “Time to go Igo.
 The fire is coming down muletown ready to hit placer,” the Igo Ono Fire Department posted on Facebook, referring to local roads.
 “Time to go now.
 Leave Igo take your pets time to go.”

-More than 3,000 fire personnel are battling the blaze with more than 300 engines and 17 helicopters, Cal Fire reported, as tall smoke plumes turn the sky an eerie orange-brown hue.
+More than 3,000 fire personnel are battling the flames with more than 300 engines and 17 helicopters, Cal Fire reported.

 The fire began Monday when a vehicle suffered mechanical failure, officials said.
-Firefighters had been making progress containing it until Thursday night, when it doubled in size.
+Firefighters had been making progress containing it until Thursday night, when it began to quickly spread.

 At least two people died fighting the fire, and several others have been hurt.

 Jeremy Stoke, a fire inspector with the Redding Fire Department, died Thursday, the Redding firefighters union said.